1n1t6Sh3ll/1n1t6sh3ll/README.md

 ### Hi there 👋

+My Resolutions 2022 is
+* To be the best
+* No Hates and rages
+* To improve and remove my weakness
+* More bounties
+* Work Hard with smart work
 <!--
 **hacknologist/hacknologist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.